T of C

 Yin De Picture stone: In seclusion3 (side A / side B) |

-Then in 1614 Songxianguan Qinpu published a rather different but clearly related melody called Qiujiang Yebo (Autumn River Night Anchorage).7 Songxianguan Qinpu was the first handbook of the famous Yushan Qin School, started by followers of Yan Tianchi.
+It is not known how actively this melody was played at that time, but in 1614 Songxianguan Qinpu published a rather different but clearly related melody called Qiujiang Yebo (Autumn River Night Anchorage).9 Songxianguan Qinpu was the first handbook of the famous Yushan Qin School, started by followers of Yan Tianchi.
 It has no commentary, but a story from the Yushan School connects the melody to a famous Tang dynasty poem by Zhang Ji.
 This poem is said to have inspired Yan Tianchi to create a new version of the melody.
 My own commentary on that melody makes some suggestions as to how that transformation may actually have occurred.
 In any case, the melody under that title then survives in at least 27 handbooks from 1614 to the present.

 Although many of the bits of information above can be seen as either vague or contradictory, it is better to add them to your own experiences and let all this enrich your appreciation as you listen to or play the music.